diegodinizz/5-day-forecast/README.md

 One of the main challenges I ran into was to pull the information from the API.
 This leads me to spend a few hours planning a better way to display the information coming from the API.
 Due to project time constraints, I had to decide a simplified design to demonstrate a better visualisation of the pieces of information that I had available.

-At the end of the day, the technologies implemented in this project are React, Styled Components, and Gh Pages to deploy it.
+At the end of the day, the technologies implemented in this project are React, Styled Components, Enzyme, and Gh Pages to deploy it.
 I choose to use as fewer frameworks as possible to minimize initial setup and invest more time in diving into weird technological rabbit holes.
-In the next iteration with more time, I would like to implement a city search field input for the forecast searching of other cities and possibly show more weather details.
+In the next iteration with more time, I would like to implement a city search field input for the forecast searching of other cities and possibly show more depth testing.